Bow Valley Pickleball Association

 We have implemented the following

-Novice 2.0 – Players with basic skills will be given a Novice 2.0 designation.
+Novice 2.0 – Players brand new to pickleball or those with basic skills will be given a Novice 2.0 designation.
 Novice 2.0 wishing to move to Novice 2.5 will be informally assessed by BVPA members who are knowledgeable about the skills expected at Novice 2.5 using the BVPA Level of Assessment Tool noted above.

 Moving Skill Levels